 - No Waiting Period Options

 These are all of the common benefits of this type of policy.
-Some companies have additional benefits that are either built into the plans or can be added on for a small additional monthly cost.
+Some companies have additional benefits built into the plans or added on for a small additional monthly cost.

 Each final expense insurance company sets its own standard for what it will or will not accept.
 This is where a specialized independent agent is invaluable as they will help navigate you through the process, from start to finish.

 A transient ischemic attack or “mini-stroke” matters because of the risk of complications and the higher chance of becoming a full-blown stroke victim.

 4 Ways a Carrier Reacts to a Mini Strokes

 No Coverage: Some carriers will not accept you following a transient ischemic attack, regardless of when it occurred.
 These are the final expense insurance companies that you’ll want to avoid.